SimmonsRitchie/topojoin/README.rst

 Programmatic
 ============

-If you prefer, you can also import and call topojson from a python script:
+If you prefer, you can also import and call TopoJoin from a python script:

 ::